Xiobe/README/README.md

 This is where you put who is the project sponsors and the type of funding they give.
 This is for project transparency.
 This is where you link to the [FUNDING](https://www.example.com/FUNDING.md) file.

+When a project is supported by a single company, this should be reflected here with a link to their website.